samholmes/yarn/README.md

 # yarn

-Yarn is a simple asynchronous routing pattern that makes it easy to write asynchrounous code in linear fashion.
+Yarn is a simple asynchronous routing pattern that makes it easy to write asynchronous code in linear fashion.

 # Setup